-If you experience any of these signs and symptoms of heart disease, contact your physician:
+It’s important to know the signs and symptoms of heart disease.
+If you experience any of these signs and symptoms, please contact your physician:

 - Numbness in your limbs